-Share our story with your purchasing team and consider doing business with Goodwill Automotive.
+Share our story with your purchasing team and consider doing business with Goodwill Integrated Solutions.
 Let us quote a program to meet your needs.

 Consider hiring Goodwill trainees when filling positions at your organization.
 We help individuals get the skills ready to be successful in the workplace.
 We invite you to come by and schedule a tour of our facility to see what we do and how we do it.
 Reach out to Kelly at the contact below to schedule a tour.